dylanlan/dylanlan.github.io/aisling-legends.md

 ---
 layout: page
-title: Famous Legends
+title: Aisling Legends
-permalink: /famous-legends/
+permalink: /aisling-legends/
 ---

-Here's a collection of various Famous Aisling profiles and legend marks over the years!
+Here's a collection of various Aisling profiles and legend marks over the years!

 TO FIX:
 - Brittany